The Bottom Line

 - I was refunded for a flight to Peru that I couldn’t take due to my mother’s health – $1,100.

-I’m proof that travel insurance can be worth every penny.
+I believe that travel insurance can be worth every penny.

 World Nomads is a company that has been providing travel inspiration and insurance for a long time.
+I insure with them.

 When buying travel insurance you first need to consider your travel plans for the year.
 You need to determine whether your plans include: